ISAITB/docs-tdl/source/constructs/index.rst

     @from, yes, The ID of the actor that will be sending the message (see :ref:`test-case-actors`).
     @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
-    @desc, yes, A description to display to the user for this test step. config, no, Zero or more elements containing configuration values pertinent to receiving.
+    @desc, yes, A description to display to the user for this test step.
+    @id, no, The ID for the step.
+This is also the name of a ``map`` variable in the session context in which output will be stored. config, no, Zero or more elements containing configuration values pertinent to receiving.
 Each ``config`` element has a ``name`` attribute and a text content as value. input, no, Zero or more elements for the signal's input parameters.
-See :ref:`handlers-inputs-outputs` for details. output, no, Zero or more elements for the output parameters.
+See :ref:`handlers-inputs-outputs` for details. output, no, Zero or more elements for the resulting output values.
 See :ref:`handlers-inputs-outputs` for details.

-When the test bed execute the ``receive`` step it performs two actions:
+When the test bed executes the ``receive`` step it performs two actions:

 #.
 It signals the transaction's messaging handler that content is expected to be received.
 #.
 It blocks waiting for a callback from the messaging handler that will contain the received data.